maddisondesigns/Customizer-Custom-Controls-Sample-Theme/readme.md

 This theme is a modified version of the default TwentyTwelve theme.
 The following changes have been made:

-- Added customizer code and sameple functions into `functions.php` (starting from line 631)
+- Added customizer code and sample functions into `functions.php` (starting from line 631)
 - Added our sample social icons into `header.php`
 - Added our sample Tiny MCE content into `footer.php`
 - Added files to /inc folder which contains code for adding Customizer Panels, Sections, Settings & Controls.
 Also includes code for Custom Controls.